PSA Kinetics and the Natural History of Prostate Cancer

 02Johansson and the Swedish Observational Cohorts: Disease Tempo over Decades

 The 2004 JAMA publication reporting 20-year outcomes from the Johansson cohort is among the most important papers in prostate cancer epidemiology.
-Men with well-differentiated and moderately differentiated tumors, the majority of the cohort, demonstrated low disease-specific mortality over the first decade of follow-up, with cumulative prostate cancer death rates that remained modest even at 15 years.
-The critical finding, however, was in the late follow-up data: after approximately 15 years, disease-specific mortality began to increase, particularly in men with moderately differentiated tumors, suggesting that a subset of tumors that had been clinically contained did eventually progress.
+Men with well-differentiated and moderately differentiated tumours, the majority of the cohort, demonstrated low disease-specific mortality over the first decade of follow-up, with cumulative prostate cancer death rates that remained modest even at 15 years.
+The critical finding, however, was in the late follow-up data: after approximately 15 years, disease-specific mortality began to increase, particularly in men with moderately differentiated tumours, suggesting that a subset of tumours that had been clinically contained did eventually progress.

 Johansson demonstrated that prostate cancer has a natural tempo, and that for most men, that tempo is slow enough that time itself is a diagnostic and management tool.